Nales54/LycansNewRoles/Thunderstore/README.md

 Cannibal: He can eat corpses (even Wolf corpses) and he wins if he eats enough of them.
 They give him the Satiated effect, and he cannot eat while Satiated.

 Agent: He wins by stealing victory from the Wolves.
-He knows who they are, but they can also identify him during the game!
+He knows who they are, but they can also identify and even eliminate him during the game!

 Spy: He gets targets to spy on (red name in the player list) and wins if he manages to Spy enough times.